vscode-neovim/vscode-neovim/README.md

     -   Brackets highlighter extensions (VSCode has built-in feature)
 -   VSCode extensions that delay the extension host like "Bracket Pair Colorizer"
 -   VIM plugins that increase latency and cause performance problems.
-    -   Make sure to disable unneeded plugins, as many of them don't make sense with vscode and may cause problems.
+    -   Make sure to disable unneeded plugins, as many of them don't make sense with VSCode and may cause problems.
-    -   You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders, etc.
+    -   You don't need any code, highlighting, completion, LSP plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders, etc.
     -   Many navigation/textobject/editing plugins should be fine.

-If you're not sure, disable all other extensions, **reload vscode window**, and see if the problem persists before reporting.
+If you're not sure, disable all other extensions, **reload VSCode window**, and see if the problem persists before reporting it.

 ### Composite escape keys

-Since VSCode is responsible for insert mode, custom insert-mode vim mappings don't work.
+Since VSCode is responsible for insert mode, custom insert-mode VIM mappings don't work.
 To map composite escape keys, put into your keybindings.json:

 for <kbd>jj</kbd>